kimiinglet/meanLeanFreakGoat/README.md

 ## Running the search engine

-Input City/State OR Zip code.
+Input City/State OR Zip code for weather.
-Search in a radius of 25, 50, 100, or unlimited miles.
-(In the USA).
-Click on search to return results for any location near you, along with a 5 day weather forecast.
+Clicking on a state will return results for locations near you.

 ## Built With